Hi Besties!

 How do I store my sourdough loaf?

-I do not recommend putting it in the refrigerator, as it will go stale very quickly in that environment.
-However, I do recommend placing your bread in a cool place, so it can maintain its own moisture levels without encouraging bacteria and mould to grow.
+However, I do recommend placing your bread in a cool dark place, so it can maintain its own moisture levels without encouraging bacteria and mould to grow.

 How long will my loaf stay fresh?

-Sourdough bread typically lasts anywhere between 4-5 days, but this very much depends on storage practices and the temperature of the environment it’s being stored in.
+Sourdough bread typically lasts anywhere between 5-6 days, but this very much depends on storage practices and the temperature of the environment it’s being stored in.
 It is best eaten within 2 days time for optimal flavor and freshness.

 To make your loaf last the longest, store in a tea towel in a cool place.
 The temperature of the room should be approximately 64-68 degrees Fahrenheit.